maitreyikar/E-commerce-Microservices-Applications/README.md

 ### First run:

-	NOTE :Tag all 4 images and push them to docker hub.
+	NOTE :Tag all 4 images and push them to docker hub first.
 	1. minikube start (if an error is encountered, do minikube delete followed by minikube start)

   	MySQL: